ofasgard/ungoliant/README.md

 - Test parallelisation features.
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.
-- Implement some actual spidering within the tool before passing it over to Burp/ZAP.